AbuseIO/abuseio-docs/docs/development_parsers.md

 configuration to accept very old reports.

 Finally, let us know that you are working on something.
 This way we can help you and make sure others are not starting on duplicate work.
-We have an IRC channel were already a lot of developers are chatting and could be of help while you are developing on your own.
+We have an IRC channel where developers are chatting, and could be of help while you are developing on your own.

 # Building a parser (or collector)